 Installation 3.40x 5.60 meters, glue , acrylic, ink, watercolor, pen on tracing paper.

-When the world was still uncharted, travellers used the stars as a map.
-This work was developed as part of the “Japana / Silk Road” project, and later developed a life of its own.
+When the world was still uncharted, travelers used the stars as a map.
+This work was developed as part of the “Japana/Silk Road” project, and later took a life of its own.
 The project also constitutes a further step in the artist’s life-long interest in and observation of the stars in different geographical locations across the world.
 It is not an astronomically-accurate work, but rather a random scattering of stars across painted blue tracing paper, creating a patchwork of “pieces of sky”.

 The work was presented as an installation as a floating carpet in a single room – open on the floor, like the maps consulted by medieval travelers.
 The positioning creates a sense of disorientation, of floating above the sky.